-When morning sickness lasts all dayFebruary 26th, 2013 in Health
+When morning sickness lasts all dayFebruary 26, 2013 in Medicine & Health / Health

 Almost all women experience some nausea or vomiting when pregnant.
 Approximately one out of every hundred suffers from acute nausea during pregnancy (hyperemesis gravidarum) and may need hospital treatment to restore hydration, electrolytes and vitamins intravenously.

 "At worst, women may die if they go untreated.
 Many women find that the condition has an adverse effect on their work and family lives," states Åse Vikanes, senior researcher at the Norwegian Institute of Public Health and specialist in gynaecology and obstetrics.

 Hyperemesis came under the spotlight earlier this winter when Kate, the Duchess of Cambridge, was hospitalised because of it.

 But research projects on this illness have been few and far between.
 When Dr Vikanes completed her doctoral degree in 2010 with funding from the Research Council of Norway, her thesis was the first in this field in Norway in 70 years.

 "This is a relatively common affliction among women and even so it has been difficult to win understanding for the need for research.
 Not too many years ago, people sincerely believed that the cause could be the woman's subconscious rejection of the child and the child's father.
 The attitude in part has been that the pregnant woman needs to pull herself together," Åse Vikanes explains.